-Katharine Ashe is the author of How to Be a Proper Lady, an Amazon Editors’ Choice for the Ten Best Romances of the Year, and twelve other historical romances that reviewers call “intensely lush” and “sensationally intelligent.”
-Upon the publication of her debut in 2010, the American Library Association named Katharine among its “New Stars of Historical Romance.”
+Katharine Ashe is the USA Today bestselling author of How to Be a Proper Lady, an Amazon Editors’ Choice for the Ten Best Romances of the Year, and thirteen other historical romances that reviewers call “intensely lush” and “sensationally intelligent.”
 She is a two-time finalist for the prestigious RITA® Award of the Romance Writers of America — in 2014 for How to Marry a Highlander and in 2015 for My Lady, My Lord — and a three-time nominee in the Reviewers’ Choice Awards, including Historical Romance of the Year in 2013, as well as winner for Best Historical Romantic Adventure in 2012.
 Her books have been recommended by Woman’s World Magazine, Publishers Weekly, Booklist, Library Journal, Barnes & Noble, and many others, and translated into languages around the world.

 Katharine lives in the wonderfully warm Southeast with her husband, son, dog, and a garden she likes to call romantic rather than unkempt.
 A professor of European history, she writes fiction because she thinks modern readers deserve grand adventures and breathtaking sensuality too.
 She adores hearing from readers.

 Many of my heroes and heroines have secret identities.
 There might be a reason for that…

 In the third grade I dreamed of being a veterinarian when I grew up and spent every extra minute walking my best friend’s dog.
 That year I wrote a sequel to Margret Rey’s Pretzel, “the longest dachshund in the world,” featuring a much friendlier love interest than poor Pretzel’s wretchedly snobbish girlfriend.